Generic Name: epinephrine (EP-i-NEF-rin)

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include chest pain; extreme paleness or coldness of the skin; fast or irregular heartbeat; one-sided weakness; severe headache or dizziness; trouble breathing.Proper storage of epinephrine auto-injector:
+Symptoms may include chest pain; confusion; extreme paleness or coldness of the skin; fast or irregular heartbeat; one-sided weakness; severe headache or dizziness; slurred speech; trouble breathing; vision problems.Proper storage of epinephrine auto-injector:

 Store epinephrine auto-injector at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store in the carrying case provided.
 Do not refrigerate or freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep epinephrine auto-injector out of the reach of children and away from pets.

 - If you have any questions about epinephrine auto-injector, please talk with your doctor, pharmacist, or other health care provider.

 - Epinephrine auto-injector is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.